gridironOne/fury-blockchain/x/bonds/spec/09_stargate_upgrade.md

 `query.proto` we have the following.
 ```
 rpc Bond(QueryBondRequest) returns (QueryBondResponse) {
-    option (google.api.http).get = "/ixo/bonds/{bond_did}";
+    option (google.api.http).get = "/fury/bonds/{bond_did}";
 }
 ```
-To query the bond `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c` using the legacy Amino REST endpoint, use `/bonds/did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`.
-To query the bond using the new gRPC-gateway REST endpoint, use `/ixo/bonds/did:ixo:U7GK8p8rVhJMKhBVRCJJ8c`.
+To query the bond `did:fury:U7GK8p8rVhJMKhBVRCJJ8c` using the legacy Amino REST endpoint, use `/bonds/did:fury:U7GK8p8rVhJMKhBVRCJJ8c`.
+To query the bond using the new gRPC-gateway REST endpoint, use `/fury/bonds/did:fury:U7GK8p8rVhJMKhBVRCJJ8c`.

 ## Single application binary
-ixo-blockchain now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
-In practice, this means we no longer have an `ixocli` command and now only use `ixod`.
+fury-blockchain now compiles to a single application binary, as opposed to separate binaries for running a node and one for the CLI & REST server.
+In practice, this means we no longer have an `furycli` command and now only use `fury`.

-Note: There is currently no way of configuring the `ixod` command, which means we have to add flags such as the chain ID every time we use `ixod`.
+Note: There is currently no way of configuring the `fury` command, which means we have to add flags such as the chain ID every time we use `fury`.
 This has been reported and (at the time of writing) is an open issue, available here: https://github.com/cosmos/cosmos-sdk/issues/8529.